dailydotdev/docs/docs/key-features/discussions.md

 ### Writing comments in markdown

-You can [use markdown](https://www.markdownguide.org/cheat-sheet/) when commenting on articles 🎉
+You can [use markdown](https://www.markdownguide.org/cheat-sheet/) when commenting on posts 🎉

 Including:
 * Headings (using `#` for a h1 through to `######` for a h6 )